ethereum/sourcify/services/server/README.md

 cp .env.template .env
 ```

-Migrations will write the database schema for your instance using the credentials from the `.env` file.
+Migrations with `--env dev` will write the database schema for your instance using the credentials from the `.env` file.
+See `database.json` for other environments.

 ```bash
 npm run migrate:up -- --env dev